bennyschudel/dittoTones/README.md

 # dittoTones 🟣

-Generate color palettes by blending the L/C curves of design system ramps (Tailwind, Radix, etc.) with your target hue.
+A mini-library to generate color palettes by blending the L/C curves of design system ramps (Tailwind, Radix, etc.) with your target hue.

 Demo: https://meodai.github.io/dittoTones/